-24 conversations this week, avg score 6.3/10 (up from 6.2).
-SMS is pulling away at 6.7 while phone stays stuck at 5.8 — the gap widened to 0.9 points.
-Close and hesitation handling both improved meaningfully.
-Critical regression: Discovery Q3 dropped from 26% to 8%.
-Booking rate fell to 23% with $4,727 in recoverable pipeline.
+$2,077 booked from 24 leads.
+Booking rate 23%, average ticket $403, ROAS 4.10.
+Your SMS execution is pulling ahead at 6.7 while phone stays stuck at 5.8 for the second straight week.
+The gap between your two channels widened to 0.9 points.
+Close and hesitation handling both improved.
+Critical regression: your frequency question dropped from 26% to 8%. $4,727 in pipeline sitting untouched.

 | Skill | Adherence | vs. Last Week |